We Have Come for Your Parents: Promotion

-Reception
+Release and reception

 We Have Come for Your Parents became Amen's most successful album, reaching Number 77 on the U.K. Charts on November 11, 2000, making it their breakout album in the United Kingdom.
 However, the album was largely unsuccessful in the US, where it did not chart and went on to sell 15,789 copies by 2002.